sudar/bulk-delete/readme.md

 The following are the features that I am thinking of adding to the Plugin, when I get some free time.
 If you have any feature request or want to increase the priority of a particular feature, then let me know.

-- Delete posts based on page views
 - Close the different sections initially, when the page is loaded
+- Bulk Delete by custom post types
-- Change the message based on the option the user has chosen
+- Bulk Delete posts based on page views
 - Bulk Delete sticky posts
-- Bulk Delete by custom post types
 - Bulk delete based on the presence/absence of a word
 - Bulk Delete empty posts
 - Bulk Delete posts based on users
+- Bulk delete comments
 - Delete images that are used by the posts that are being deleted
-- Bulk delete comments
+- <del>Change the message based on the option the user has chosen</del> - Added in v3.3
 - <del>Expandable/collapsible taxonomies</del> - Added in v3.3

 ### Support